EtiYoBoii/LED_Lamp/README.md

 # Schematic:
 * It needs some rework:)
 #
-# STLs: !!!NLA!!!
+# STLS:
 * You can print them with your own settings.
-* For the Light Diffuser is reccomended 100% infill.
+* For the Light Diffuser is recoMmended 100% infill.
 #
 # Code:
 * It makes the lamp turning on only if the PIR sensor is active and a capacitive input is actioned.